youssefdevo/youssefdevo/README.md

 - 👋 Hi, I’m @youssefdevo
-- 👀 I’m interested in programing
+- 👀 I’m interested in programing and problem solving
-- 🌱 I’m currently learning Android dev
+- 🌱 I’m currently Comptetive Programmer
 - 💞️ I’m looking to collaborate on ..
 - 📫 How to reach me y556217@gmail.com